razvanjega/Bug-Reports-QA/README.md

 # Bug Report Samples
-Below are some test case samples that I wrote while working on previous projects.
+Below are some but report samples that I wrote while working on previous projects.

 ----------
 **[BUG REPORT ID: #1]**